olliw42/mLRS-docu/docs/WIRELESS_BRIDGE.md

 mLRS supports a "wireless bridge" for providing wireless communication between the Tx module and a computer running GCS software such as Mission Planner.
 This allows for the operator to control the vehicle and have a GCS connection without being tethered to a computer.

-The wireless bridge consists of an additional ESP32, ESP-C3 or ESP8266/ESP8285 module, connected to one of the Tx module's serial port (often serial2).
+The wireless bridge consists of an additional ESP32, ESP-C3 or ESP8266/ESP8285 module, connected to a Tx module serial port (often serial2).
 Additional hardware connections may exist for extended functionality. mLRS provides an Arduino sketch for creating the firmware to be loaded into the ESP32/ESP32-C3/ESP82xx chip (located [here](https://github.com/olliw42/mLRS/tree/main/esp/mlrs-wireless-bridge)).
 The simplest way to flash your wireless bridge is to use the [mLRS Web Flasher](https://olliw.eu/mlrsflasher) app.

 The following wireless protocols are supported: